jke20/DRACO-Drug-combinAtion-for-COnditions/README.md

 - Supplementary tables 3: triplets_pass_threshold_w_names.csv
 #### Note:
 - Because users may store files in different locations, the provided files allow flexible directory settings.
 If you want all files to be stored in one folder, you can define multiple directories as the same path.
+- To rerun the model for clinical validation or downstream use, please refer to the code in the notebook **Model Evaluation.ipynb** under folder **final_model**.
 ---

 ## Workflow